jaidetree/valhalla/prompt-plan.md

 Let's implement enum and literal validators to validate against specific values or sets of values.

 ## Task
-Extend the `jaidetree.valhalla.composites` namespace to implement:
+Extend the `dev.jaide.valhalla.composites` namespace to implement:

 1. Enum validator that checks if a value is one of a set of specified values
 2. Literal validator that checks if a value equals a specific value